slekkala1/Crane/REPORT.md

 rate will need to be increased logarithmicly with the increase in membership size to maintain the same false detection rate.

+As currently constructed, adding a node will increase network send and recieve traffic by 116B/s.
+Removing a node will cause a decrease of the same 116B/s.

+The background network usage for 4 members is 116B/s * 4nodes = 464B/s
+If a member joins usage increases to 580B/s
+A member leaving will decrease usage to 384B/s
+After detection and removal a failure will be the same 384B/s as the member leaving

 Gossip Client and Gossip Server
 -------------------------------
 **Gossip Client** and **Gossip Server** communicate using UDP socktes to send membershipList and receive membershipList from machines.